brianjking/trunk/README.md

 By default Trunk does not allow users to sign up from the web interface.
 To enable this, set an environmental variable `ENABLE_SIGNUP` to true and restart.

-If you do not want to allow any other users to sign up you should remove this environmental variable once your user is created.
+If you do not wish to enable registration, you should use the built in rake task to create a user:

+    rake users:create

 ## Development